 How much does it cost?

 It depends.
 The meditation group sessions are offered as a service in the Mental Health Clinic at Hall Health.
 The sessions can be billed to your insurance plan if Hall Health is an in-network provider and you have a diagnosis that warrants the service (an assessment and diagnosis will be discussed in your initial screening appointment).
 For some this means that you will be responsible for paying a co-pay, co-insurance and/or deductible.
-If you are on the UW Graduate Appointee Insurance Program (GAIP), your quarterly deductible and co-insurance fees are generally waived for services at Hall Health.
+If you are on the UW Graduate Appointee Insurance Program (GAIP), your quarterly deductible is waived for services at Hall Health.
 You can check your benefit coverage by calling your insurance company.
 They may wish to know the CPT code (90853) and/or Hall Health’s tax ID number (91-1220843).
 You can also pay out-of-pocket which is $57 per session, there are 8 sessions in the beginning series.

 Do I have to have a mental illness in order to participate?